komatsu5147/HaloMF.jl/README.md

 - ``∫_-∞^∞ dlnν stBias2(lnν) * stMF(lnν) = 0``
 - ``∫_-∞^∞ dlnν stBias3(lnν) * stMF(lnν) = 0``

+The halo bias parameters from the peak-background split approximation also satisfy the above relationships by construction.

 ## Relation to the halo mass function